lekandigital/Commonwealth-Honors-Project/README.md

 ## Copyright and license

-InjuryEmotion is licensed under MIT.
+Commonwealth-Honors-Project is licensed under MIT.
 Documentation under CC BY 3.0.